mhogg/pyvxray/README.md

       v6.13-x: `C:\\SIMULIA\\Abaqus\\6.13-x\\tools\\SMApy\\python2.6`

     Editing the Windows registry can be done using the regedit utility.
 You can load regedit by typing "regedit" at the command prompt.

+  + Install PIL / Pillow using the binary installer.
+Follow the instructions and make sure to select the ABAQUS Python version if you have multiple Python versions installed.
+If ABAQUS Python is not in the list of available Python 2.6 versions, then the Windows registry was not edited correctly.

 ## Usage